Distance and online learning

 Tip: some videoconferencing tools have everybody's microphone or video on by default.
 This can be chaotic with large groups, so before the webinar set the default to mute.
 This four-minute video gives a quick introduction to running a class on Zoom, including how to mute or allow student audio.

-To stream from Blackboard Collaborate to YouTube (which is more familiar to students), Open Broadcaster Studio (OBS) is free multi-platform software for combining video and audio inputs into a stream.
+OBS can stream from Blackboard Collaborate or Zoom to YouTube (which is more familiar to students).
 If you set up a YouTube event and paste a code from YouTube into OBS, OBS can stream live to YouTube.
 The process is explained in this blog post.

 Running a live session